Ten teams will be vying for one gold medal when the women’s curling competition at the 2026 Winter Olympics kicks off on Thursday.

 All but one member of Team Italy will be making their Olympic debut in Cortina.
 But that one veteran brings quite the pedigree to the ice.

 Italy’s team is skipped by Stefania Constantini, a two-time Olympic medalist in mixed doubles curling.
-While the Cortina native competed on the same ice she grew up playing on, Constantini took home the bronze medal in mixed doubles on Tuesday.
+Competing on the same ice on which she grew up training, Constantini took home the bronze medal in mixed doubles on Tuesday.

 Switzerland

-Both Switzerland’s skip, Silvana Tirinzoni, and vice skip Alina Patz, are playing in their third Olympics, and are coming off of a fourth place finish in 2022.
+Both Switzerland’s skip, Silvana Tirinzoni, and vice skip Alina Patz, are playing in their third Olympics, and are coming off of a 4th-place finish in 2022.

 South Korea

-South Korean skip Gim Eun-Ji is competing in her second Olympics, but it’s her first since 2014.
+South Korean skip Gim Eun-Ji is competing at her second Olympics, but it’s her first since 2014.
 She’s joined by a team of three players all making their Olympic debuts.

-Gim’s team finished fourth at the world championships last year, and third in 2024.
+Gim’s team finished 4th at the world championships last year, and 3rd in 2024.

 Denmark